Hello The Design Doctor

 For the websites you need to research how to get involved and accepted, and then do it.
 Check out the blog post about selling online to get more detail on that.

-For the fairs you need to check what the best ones are for you, check the deadlines and apply where possible.
-Check out the blog post about how to find and select the right crafts or design fair for you.
+For the trade fairs consider first if you are ready to do them, and then check what the best ones are for you, check the deadlines and apply where possible.
+Check out our2blog post about how to find and select the right crafts or design fair for you.

-For the galleries you might need to visit them, do some more research or send them a nice letter with images or phone them to find out if they are looking for people.
-Read about how to write an intro letter that opens doors.
+For the galleries and shops you might need to visit them, do some more research or send them a nice letter with images or phone them to find out if they are looking for people.
+Read more here about how to approach (online) shops & galleries successfully and how to write an intro letter that opens doors.

 One-by-one approach the people or organisations you have identified, keep an eye on what works for you, what doesn’t and keep learning and doing.